PoODL-CES/GIAS2025_NCBS/README.md

 1. Understand and process raw sequencing data (FASTQ format)
 2. Perform quality control and preprocessing
 3. Map reads to a reference genome
-4. IDentify variants (SNPs and indels)
+4. Identify variants (SNPs and indels)
 5. Use filtered variants for basic population genetic analysis (PCA, Admixture, heterozygosity)